I want to help people in my community

 Food and personal care drives help Arm In Arm serve more people while adding variety for our customers.
 Please remember to check the expiration dates before donating your items.
-To organize a food or personal care drive, please contact Becca Jensen Compton.
+To organize a food, personal care, or household products drive, please contact Becca Jensen Compton.
 Download shopping and donation suggestions for:

-- A Food Drive (Please note: we do NOT need pasta, rice, or peanut butter currently)
+- A Food Drive (Please note: we do NOT need pasta or macaroni and cheese currently)

 - Garden and Fresh Produce Donations

 Nothing beats fresh, local produce in the summer, but for some accessing that produce can be difficult, even impossible.
 Here are three easy ways you can partner with Arm In Arm to help: